myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 Creating New Course Content
 ****************************

 To create new course content, you set up the organization of your courseware, add the content in the right part of the course, schedule when different parts of the course are released, and publish content for students.

 WORKFLOW DIAGRAM

-#.
-Create sections.
-#.
-Create subsections.
-#.
-Create units.
-#.
-Create components.
-#.
-Schedule release dates.
-#.
-Publish units.
+See:

+#. :ref:`Create a Section`
+#. :ref:`Create a Subsection`
+#. :ref:`Schedule Release Dates`
+#. :ref:`Create a Unit`
+#. :ref:`Add a Component`
+#. :ref:`Publish a Unit`

 .. _Revising Content: